How Amy Helps Clients

 Prior to law school, she spent several years working in human resources and public policy, which has informed her common sense and cost-effective approach to solving problems with clients.

 Amy was ranked in Chambers USA 2017 as a Recognized Practitioner, and was previously included in the Litigation: General Commercial category in the District of Columbia.
 She was also selected as a member of Virginia Legal Elite – Appeals in 2016.
 She was named to Washington, D.C.
-Super Lawyers list in the Securities Litigation category in 2013-2016 and 2018, and was named to Virginia Super Lawyers Rising Stars in the Employment and Labor and Employment Litigation: Defense categories.
+Super Lawyers list in the Securities Litigation category in 2013-2022, and was named to Virginia Super Lawyers Rising Stars in the Employment and Labor and Employment Litigation: Defense categories.
 In 2004, Washingtonian Magazine named Amy one of “Washington, D.C.'s Top Civil Defense Lawyers."
 In 2019, Amy was honored as an Emerging Woman Leader in Law by DCA Live.
+In 2022, Amy was recognized by Thomson Reuters as a Stand-out Lawyer, which is determined by client feedback.

 Outside the Office